Websites that probably belong to the same owner.

 In Hugo, you can declare params in individual pages and globally for your entire website.
 A common use case is to have a general value for the site param and a more specific value for some of the pages (i.e., a header image):

-method provides a way to resolve a single value according to it’s definition in a page parameter (i.e. in the content’s front matter) or a site parameter (i.e., in your config
+The .Param method provides a way to resolve a single value according to it’s definition in a page parameter (i.e. in the content’s front matter) or a site parameter (i.e., in your config).

 Access Nested Fields in Front Matter